Five ways to read the Bible every day

 Simple steps to help you spend more and better time with Jesus every day.

-How many times has your pastor, youth pastor, or parents told you you should be reading your Bible everyday?
+How many times have your youth leaders told you you should be reading your Bible everyday?

-I know what some of you might be thinking… reading the Bible is super boring, I don’t have the time, I don't understand it.
+I know what some of you might be thinking… reading the Bible is really hard, I don’t have the time, and I don't understand it anyway.

 But here's the thing.
 The more time you personally spend with Jesus the better you will know Him and the clearer His voice will become in your life.
 It's worth it!